colton gill portrait baby toddler teen collage-w

 Colton’s quick diagnosis allowed him to start taking anti-convulsive medication right away.
 The brain learns the activity of having a seizure, so the earlier the seizures are controlled, the less ingrained the activity becomes.
 This was definitely a win!

-As mentioned in Jarrett’s section… we knew that science was progressing in both Enzyme Replacement and Stem Cell Therapy areas.
+As mentioned in Jarrett’s section, we knew that science was progressing in both Enzyme Replacement and Stem Cell Therapy areas.
 John and I had decided that if Colton did present with NCL that we would increase our likelihood of having a donor-match stem cell source if there was a healthy sibling to provide them.
-8 months after Colton’s first seizure, Jarrett arrived.
+Eight months after Colton’s first seizure, Jarrett arrived.
 He must have known the plan, and decided to step up the timeframe a bit.

 Brothers

 From minute one, Colton and Jarrett were close.
 We would have to keep a close eye on young Colton, as he would race to Jarrett’s side — so excited to see him, that he would squeeze his eyes closed and tremble as he reached into Jarrett’s baby seat and tried to hug him.
 He usually ended up clapping his head with both hands.
 Jarrett developed a toughness pretty quickly!
-They would play “eye” games… widening their eyes as they stared at each other… then Colton would throw back his head and laugh.
+They would play “eye” games… widening their eyes as they stared at each other, and then Colton would throw back his head and laugh.

-Even as Colton grew older and more medically fragile, the brothers continued to share a room. (fortunately Jarrett could sleep through anything, including the sounds of all his brother’s night time care).
+Even as Colton grew older and more medically fragile, the brothers continued to share a room (fortunately Jarrett could sleep through anything, including the sounds of all his brother’s night time care).

 colton and jarrett gill brothers buddies